-Generate Reports: Tapping this option will create a UtilityScan survey report of data already collected.
+Generate Reports: Tapping this option will create a survey report of data already collected.
 To access this feature, you will need to be in Playback Mode.
 You will also need to tap the pause button when you have the image you want in your report on the screen even if the file is completely displayed already.
 Tapping Generate Reports will create a preset report including an image and your RADAR parameters.
 This report is placed in your Project folder under Reports as an .html file.

-GPS: Toggles your choice of GPS between None, G2-GPS for the Panasonic G2's internal GPS, and any external GPS units that have been previously connected via Bluetooth.
+GPS: Toggles your choice of GPS between None, 'G2-GPS' for the Panasonic G2's internal GPS, 'Internal' for the HS Module's integrated GPS, and any external GPS units that have been previously connected via Bluetooth.
 See Appendix A for details on connecting a third-party GPS to the system.